Sniffy2019/Deep-State-weekender/README.md

 3) LinkedIn:- This was placed there as the organisers may wish to promote or venue suppliers may wish to state their venues are being chosen. (the link doesn't work as there isn't a Deepstate festival brand of yet).
 4) Pinterest:- For the more artisan people who wish to see other festivals being promoted or shown from a previous date.
 5) Instagram:- Similar to Facebook, people follow a partygoer and reply if they wish or like the person's thread.
-6) YouTube:- A video showing the full set of Eric Prydz's at Creamfield 2022. (will need to skip the ads and put them on full screen for the full benefit of the quality of sound).
+6) YouTube:- A video showing the full set of Eric Prydz's at Creamfield 2022. (will need to skip the ads and put them on full screen for the full benefit of the quality of the sound).

 There is a line-up page with the artists on for that day.
 Plus a random artist selector to show a few soundtracks. this is interactive and can be used as a CD selector or just click on the artist's picture to show a sample song.